-- ☐ Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
+- Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
 If the computer is in LCD (Video) Sleep mode, press any key to bring the computer back into Normal mode.
-See Using the Power Saving Modes (page 27) for more information. - ☐ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - ☐ If your computer is running on battery power, make sure the battery pack is installed properly and is charged.
-See Using the Battery Pack (page 19) for more information. - ☐ If the display output is directed to the external display, press the Fn+F7 keys.
-See Combinations and Functions with the Fn Key (page 32) for more information.
+See Using the Power Saving Modes (page 26) for more information. - □ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - □ If your computer is running on battery power, make sure the battery pack is installed properly and is charged.
+See Using the Battery Pack (page 19) for more information. - □ If the display output is directed to the external display, press the Fn+F7 keys.
+See Combinations and Functions with the Fn Key (page 30) for more information. - The LCD backlight of your computer may have been turned off.
+To turn on the LCD backlight, see Using Special-function Buttons (page 33).